 Kou's narration: "Drowning fire that murders the crop murders the fire, therefrom I surmise drowning the seeds would unmurder the crop."

 - In Dragon Ball Abridged, Bulma starts hitting on Trunks.
-Who, unbeknownst to her but well known to the audience, is her future son.
+Who, unbeknownst to her but well known to the audience, is her Kid from the Future.

-- In an episode of King of the Hill, Peggy gets a lawn gnome which Hank despises, so when Bobby accidentally damages while playing Hank uses this as pretext to get rid of it.
-Feeling guilty at Peggy's panicked reaction, Hank confesses but claims he did the whole thing.
+- In an episode of King of the Hill, Peggy gets a lawn gnome which Hank despises, so when Bobby accidentally damages it while playing Hank uses this as pretext to get rid of it.
+Seeing how upset this makes Peggy, Hank confesses but claims he did the whole thing.
 Peggy correctly guesses that he's lying to protect Bobby, but wrongly believes that Bobby is wholly to blame and thus punishes him very harshly.
 Later on, Hank goes out and buys a new gnome, then gives it to Bobby to try and smooth things out.
 Again, Peggy figures most of this out, but assumes that Hank did it out of pity rather than guilt, ultimately deciding that Bobby's been in the doghouse long enough.

-- This trope is named explicitly in the South Park episode "Best Friends Forever".
-At the end of the episode, Stan delivers An Aesop about how his group - which wanted Kenny kept on life support - was wrong for the right reasons.
-Cartman's group, which wanted Kenny taken off life-support (though only Cartman had the selfish reason of wanting Kenny's PSP) was Right for the Wrong Reasons.
+- This trope is named explicitly in the episode "Best Friends Forever".
+At the end of the episode, Stan delivers An Aesop about how his group - which wanted Kenny kept on life support - was wrong for the right reasons (that they love him and don't want him to die).
+Cartman's group, which wanted Kenny taken off life-support (though only Cartman had the selfish reason of wanting Kenny's PSP) was right for the wrong reasons.

 - In Adventure Time Flame Princess eventually realises that the reason Finn has been putting out her fires is because fire is harmful to him... and reasons that it's because he's a water elemental.